opendatacube/datacube-wps/README.md

 * The wps can be started using gunicorn: `gunicorn -b 0.0.0.0:8000 wps:app`

 ## Changing Processes in WPS
-The processes which are available to users of the WPS are enumerated in the `processes` array in `wps.py`.
-In order to change which processes import the process definition and add it to the `processes` array.
+The processes which are available to users of the WPS are enumerated in the `DEA_WPS_config.yaml` file.